Clarice Bailey, PhD, Vice President of Strategic Development

 Robert Turri, BA, Business Manager

-As Business Manager Bob has expertise in: project management procurement, sales, operations, communications, training and recruitment, web site development and implementation.
+As the Institute's Business Manager, Bob has expertise in: project management procurement, sales, operations, communications, training and recruitment, web site development and implementation.
 Bob coordinates with public and private mental health & human services agencies and managed care organizations.

 Karen Escovitz, MSS, Learning & Development Specialist